PowerFeather/powerfeather-docs/docs/sdk/2.x/api/mainboard.md

 #### Brief

-Enable or disable the battery fuel guage.
+Enable or disable the battery fuel gauge.

 #### Description

-Disabling the battery fuel guage can save around 0.5 μA.
+Disabling the battery fuel gauge can save around 0.5 μA.
 However, once disabled, it cannot keep track of battery information such as voltage, charge, health, cycle count, etc.
 Nonetheless, this is useful when trying to reduce power as much as possible, such as when going into ship mode or shutdown mode for a long time.